 Famous Paintings of Da Vinci

-Leonardo Da Vinci died in 1519.
+died in 1519.
 Today, there are only fifteen of his paintings remaining.
 This is because some of his other paintings were either ruined by his experiments or uncompleted . . . he was a procrastinator.
-Leonardo was a cautious character who was precise in his paintings and sketches, and was never in a hurry to finish off any of his painting.
+Leonardo was a cautious character who was precise in his paintings and sketches and was never in a hurry to finish off any of his painting.
+Leonardo Da Vinci

-Even with that, his art works still stand as one of the best, even till this day.
+Even with that, his artworks still stand as one of the best, even until this day.

 His famous works include: